wiencheck/ios-streaming-sdk/README.md

 applications containing Spotify-related functionality, such as audio streaming, playlist manipulation, searching and more.

-Usage of this SDK is bound under the [Libspotify Terms of Use](https://developer.spotify.com/technologies/libspotify/terms-of-use-us/).
+Usage of this SDK is bound under the [Developer Terms of Use](https://developer.spotify.com/developer-terms-of-use/).

 Beta Release Information